Polish demonstrators disrupt Sunday Mass as some of Europe’s tightest abortion laws get tighter

-Scuffles took place outside the Holy Cross Church in Warsaw on Sunday, as a far-right group blocked demonstrators from entering, and crowds gathered outside the presidential palace as night fell.
+Scuffles erupted outside the Holy Cross Church in Warsaw on Sunday as a far-right group blocked demonstrators from entering, and crowds gathered outside the presidential palace as night fell.
 “We have had enough,” chanted demonstrators who entered a cathedral in the western city of Poznan.
 The congregation responded with chants of “Barbarians.”

 There were also acts of defiance in smaller towns and cities.
-“Hands off women,” read graffiti on the side of the basilica in Przeworsk, in southeastern Poland.
-Farmers driving tractors joined an evening demonstration in another town in the northeast, according to a local broadcast.
+“Hands off women,” read graffiti on the side of the basilica in Przeworsk in southeastern Poland.
+Farmers driving tractors joined an evening demonstration in the northeast, according to a local broadcast.

+U.S. signs international declaration challenging right to abortion and upholding ‘role of the family’

-Once considered sacrosanct, Poland’s Catholic Church has become the target of an increasingly emboldened liberal protest movement galvanized in anger by anti-LGBT rhetoric from the ruling Law and Justice party and church leaders.
+Poland’s Catholic Church, once considered sacrosanct, has become the target of an increasingly emboldened liberal protest movement galvanized in anger by anti-LGBT rhetoric from the ruling Law and Justice party and church leaders.
 In recent months, churches have been daubed with rainbow colors and the names of teenagers reported to have died by suicide after bullying because of their sexual orientation.

-Women now may legally obtain an abortion only in cases of incest or rape or if a pregnancy endangers a woman’s health.
-Women’s Strike, an abortion rights group that has called for demonstrations, argues that the ruling will increase illegal procedures, while women will be forced to carry fetuses deemed to have little chance of survival to full term.
+Women now may legally obtain an abortion only in cases of incest or rape or if a pregnancy endangers their health.
+Women’s Strike, an abortion rights group that has called for demonstrations, argues that the ruling will increase illegal procedures, while women will be forced to carry fetuses with little chance of survival to full term.

 Even in a country where the Catholic Church wields significant clout, previous efforts to tighten abortion laws have been shelved after grass-roots protests.
 Tens of thousands demonstrated across Poland’s biggest cities in 2016 in what was dubbed the “black protests.”

-But rights groups have accused the ruling party of using the pandemic to push through tougher abortion laws at a time when it can restrict street demonstrations.
+But rights groups have accused the ruling party of using the pandemic to push through tougher laws against abortion at a time when it can restrict street demonstrations.

-The Law and Justice party has been accused of stacking the Constitutional Tribunal with its supporters, with the European Union among those raising concerns over erosion of the independence of the country’s judiciary.
+The Law and Justice party has been accused of stacking the Constitutional Tribunal with supporters.
+The European Union is among those raising concerns over erosion of the independence of the country’s judiciary.

-“This is not a legal ruling, this is a political decision dressed up as a legal ruling,” said Lempart, who added that activists plan to mount a challenge in the European Court of Human Rights.
+“This is not a legal ruling, this is a political decision dressed up as a legal ruling,” said Lempart.
+She said activists plan to mount a challenge in the European Court of Human Rights.

 The ruling outlaws about 98 percent of the abortions that currently take place in Poland.
 The total number of legal abortions carried out in the country of nearly 40 million in 2019 was 1,110, according to Health Ministry figures cited by the Associated Press.
-However, women’s groups point to the fact that many are already forced to go abroad, restricting access to those who can afford to travel.
+Activists say many women are already forced to go abroad, restricting access to those who can afford to travel.

 “Removing the basis for almost all legal abortions in Poland amounts to a ban and violates human rights,” Dunja Mijatovic, Council of Europe commissioner for human rights, tweeted last week.